Heath and Rhino: WWE (2016–2019)

-Impact Wrestling (2020–present)
+Impact Wrestling (2020–2023)

 After Rhyno left WWE, he signed with Impact Wrestling and changed the spelling of his name to Rhino (as WWE owns the trademark with the "y" spelling).
 Slater was released from WWE in April 2020 due to budget cuts as a result of the COVID-19 pandemic.
 He then made his debut in Impact on July 18 at Slammiversary, now using the shortened name Heath.
 The duo then began a storyline where Heath did not have a contract with Impact and tried to obtain one, similar to the storyline in WWE that resulted in the two becoming a team in the first place.
 Their first match as a team with the promotion took place at Victory Road, where Heath and Rhino defeated Reno Scum (Adam Thornstowe and Luster the Legend).

 On October 24 at Bound for Glory, both Heath and Rhino took part in an Intergender Call Your Shot Gauntlet match, where the winner could choose any championship match of their choice; however, if either Heath or Rhino won, Heath would earn a full-time contract with Impact Wrestling, but if they both lost, he would be fired.
 Rhino would go on to win, thus winning Heath an Impact contract; however, Heath suffered an injury during the match.

 In March 2021, while Heath was injured, Rhino turned heel and joined Violent By Design (Eric Young, Deaner, and Joe Doering).
 In September, Rhino would be kicked out of VBD.
 On the September 30 episode of Impact, Heath would make his return after nearly a year, saving Rhino from a potential attack by VBD, and Heath then looked to give Rhino a hug afterwards, but Rhino would walk out of the ring.
 In the following weeks, Rhino was not sure which side to take, and Heath asks Impact EVP Scott D'Amore to make a match pitting him and anyone else against Violent By Design at Bound for Glory, which was accepted.

 On October 23, 2021, at Bound for Glory, Rhino appeared as Heath's tag team partner, where they defeated VBD, thus turning Rhino into a face again.

 On October 8, 2022, during the Impact! taping, Heath and Rhino defeated The Kingdom to become to the new Impact World Tag Team Champions.
 This aired via tape delay on October 20.

+On October 27, 2023, Heath departed from Impact Wrestling, effectively disbanding the team.